-In Year 9, Music is an elective subject.
+In Year 9, Music is an elective subject, taught by a specialist Music teacher.

 COURSE OUTLINE AND ASSESSMENT

 Central to the course are the three interacting dimensions of listening, composing and performing.
 Assessment is linked closely to these three dimensions.